Cosmetical Uses of Saffron

 Read also: The role of saffron in Holi celebration

 Prolonged exposure to the sun is extremely harmful because it puts the skin in contact with UV rays, known to cause serious lesions.
 Saffron is known to have anti-sun effects that can protect the skin from harmful UV rays.
-Studies show that Saffron lotion may be a better sunscreen than homosalate (an organic compound used in some sunscreens).
+Studies show that saffron lotion may be a better sunscreen than homosalate (an organic compound used in some sunscreens).
 Thus, crocus sativus can be used as a natural UV absorbing agent.
+In addition to the antisolar and moisturizing properties of saffron, the prevention of skin cancers by crocus sativus because of its antioxidant properties is important as well.

 Read also: The soil impact on saffron cultivation